dylanljones/lattpy/README.md

 # lattpy 0.2

-NOTE: This project is still in development!
+NOTE: This project is still under development!

 `lattpy` is a python package for modeling bravais lattices and constructing (finite) lattice structures.